Free NVIDIA-Certified Professional: AI Infrastructure (NCP-AII) Practice Questions

 A data center team is evaluating an upgrade from DGX H100 to DGX H200 systems for their large language model training workloads.
 They need to understand the key hardware differences.
 What are the primary memory improvements in the H200 GPU compared to the H100?

-- H200 doubles the GPU compute cores from H100 while maintaining the same 80GB memory capacity
+- H200 doubles the count of Hopper streaming multiprocessors and Tensor Cores over H100 while keeping the same 80GB HBM3 memory subsystem

 A systems administrator is configuring driver persistence on a DGX H100 system to reduce GPU initialization latency for containerized inference workloads that start and stop frequently.
 What is the correct method to enable driver persistence, and what benefit does it provide?

-- Enable persistence mode with nvidia-smi -pm 1, which allocates dedicated system memory for GPU state caching
+- Enable persistence mode with nvidia-smi -pm 1 at every boot, which allocates dedicated system memory for GPU state caching so contexts survive across container restarts

 An engineer is analyzing the NVSwitch architecture in a DGX H100 system to understand GPU-to-GPU communication patterns.
 The system has 8 H100 GPUs and uses third-generation NVSwitch.
 How does NVSwitch enable full-mesh GPU connectivity in the DGX H100?

-- Four NVSwitch chips create switch planes where each GPU connects to all four switches, enabling any GPU to communicate with any other GPU at full NVLink bandwidth through aggregated switch paths
+- Four NVSwitch chips form parallel switch planes, and every GPU connects to all four switches, so any GPU pair communicates at full NVLink bandwidth over the aggregated paths

 A cluster administrator needs to create a DCGM group to monitor a subset of GPUs allocated to a specific tenant on a multi-tenant DGX system and enable health watches for that group.
 Which dcgmi commands correctly create a group with GPUs 0-3 and enable health monitoring?